Who is my academic advisor?

 Where can I find out more about academic standing (dean’s list, good standing, probation, suspension, dismissal?)

 Refer to academic regulations in the academic calendar, .
+Additional information and advice is also provided on the Registrar's Office academic standing and appeals page.

 When will I know what my academic standing is?